 Planning a trip to Southern India?
-Don’t miss captivating Kochi!
-Here are the best places to visit in Kochi (the must-see things to do and places to see) for an unforgettable stay in this unique, historic, and irresistible town.
+Don’t miss captivating Fort Kochi, India!
+Here are the best things to do and places to visit in Fort Kochi for an unforgettable stay in this unique, historic, and irresistible town.

-Someday, the historic center of Fort Kochi may very well receive UNESCO status, bringing funding and new opportunities (…and crowds…) to this unique pocket of India.
+Someday, parts of Kochi may very well receive UNESCO status, bringing funding and new opportunities (…and larger crowds…) to this unique pocket of India.

 In the meantime, travelers will appreciate a greater feeling of authenticity and manageable tourist numbers.

-Here, we’ve attempted the impossible task of boiling Kochi down to the essentials, including unique experiences, top recommendations on boutique hotels, and our favorite places to eat.
+Here, we’ve attempted the impossible task of boiling Fort Kochi down to the essentials, including unique experiences, top recommendations on boutique hotels, and some of our favorite places to eat.

-We hope you enjoy our handpicked guide to the best places to visit in Kochi!
+We hope you enjoy our first-hand guide to the best places to visit in Fort Kochi, India!

-While there is no shortage of historical and cultural attractions on the island, one of the most unique and worthwhile places to visit in Kochi might just be Fort Kochi’s northern section of shoreline known for its enormous Chinese fishing nets.
+While there is no shortage of historical and cultural attractions on the island of Kochi, one of the most unique and worthwhile places to visit in Fort Kochi might just be Fort Kochi’s northern section of shoreline known for its enormous Chinese fishing nets.

 Still widely used and fully functioning today, local fishermen employ these cantilever monstrosities to round up the daily catch.

-The ancient mechanical nets appear to be surprisingly efficient, especially being that the fishermen never have to leave the shore!
+The ancient mechanical nets appear to be surprisingly efficient, especially being that the fishermen never have to leave the shore to operate them!

 Dating from the 17th century in Kerala State, Kathakali combines dance and gesture, live music, costume, and make-up to retell ancient Hindu stories.